Kate JasonSmith

-Kate JasonSmith (born 1950) is a New Zealand actor, film producer, playwright, filmmaker, photographer, and businesswoman.
+Kate (Kathleen) JasonSmith (born 1950) is a New Zealand actor, producer, playwright, filmmaker, photographer, and businesswoman.
 Based in Wellington, she has studied and worked elsewhere, including Australia, Ireland, and the United Kingdom.
-A feminist, as a theatre and film practitioner, she has been most recognized throughout her career for her role in establishing and producing Hens' Teeth, a platform for dozens of Kiwi female actors, musicians, and comedians that became a staple of the New Zealand theatre and comedy scene between 1988 and 1996.
-Her short film, Xmas for Lou (1992), won the Best Drama – Television award in the New Zealand Film and Television Awards of 1994.
+A feminist, as a theatre and film practitioner, she has been most recognised throughout her career for her role in establishing and producing Hens' Teeth, a platform for dozens of Kiwi female actors, musicians, and comedians that became a staple of the New Zealand theatre and comedy scene between 1988 and 2003.
+Her television film, Xmas for Lou (1992), won the Best Drama – Television award in the New Zealand Film and Television Awards of 1994.
 From 2018 on, the one-woman show I'll Tell You This for Nothing: My Mother the War Hero has received national and international praise for both the play, which she wrote, and her performance.
-JasonSmith is a member of the New Zealand Society of Authors/Te Puni Kaituhi O Aotearoa (PEN NZ Inc.).

 Early life and education

 Kate JasonSmith was born in Eastbourne, England, in 1950.
-Her mother, Phyllis Garvin JasonSmith, was a nurse on the European front during World War II; her father, Jason Lewis Francis Smith, was an officer during the war, and an architect by trade after the war.
+Her mother, Phyllis Helena Jean Garvin, Légion d’honneur, was a QA nurse on the European front during World War II; her father, Jason Lewis Francis Smith, MC, was an engineering officer in the British Army during the war, and an architect by profession after the war.
 Both Irish, her parents emigrated to New Zealand in part because her mother was Protestant and her father was Catholic.

-JasonSmith completed a Dip Design in 1967 from Wellington Polytechnic (where Len Lye also studied) before obtaining a Dip Film Planning and Production from the New South Wales Institute of Technology in Sydney in 1987.
+Kate JasonSmith completed a Dip Design in 1967 from Wellington Polytechnic (where Len Lye also studied) Dip Film Planning and Production at the New South Wales Institute of Technology in Sydney in 1987.
 She received a BA in Theatre and Film from Victoria University of Wellington in 1998.
 In 2002 she received a Society for Research on Women (administered by the New Horizons for Women Trust) award to do research on the number and type of female roles on New Zealand stages and screens for the 2002 year; the results were part of work she did toward a BA (Hons).

-Career

-In 2000 she and Lorae Parry were tutors for acting on screen at the Performing Arts Centre, Wellington.
-In 2002/03 JasonSmith researched the funding available for women working in New Zealand theatre, film, and television as well as statistics on roles for women both on stage/in front of the camera and behind the scenes/below the line.